ITIL® Foundation Bridge (Version 5)

 Explains the ITIL® Value System (ITIL® VS) as the overarching governance and management framework.
 Describes how guiding principles, governance, the value chain, and management practices work together to enable value creation.

-Explains how value is created through the lifecycle of digital products and services.
-Describes key activities and how management practices support efficient and coordinated delivery.
+Explains the value creation process across the full lifecycle of digital products and services.
+It details key activities and their interconnections, showing how they contribute to efficient operations and value delivery.

 Current ITIL® Foundation Bridge (Version 5) trainings